 It’s that time of year: cold and influenza (the “flu”)

 season!
-As our offices prepare for the fall/winter influx of sick patients,
+As our offices prepare to care for the fall/winter influx of patients,

-we also stock up on our supply of flu vaccine.
+we also stock up on our supply of the flu vaccine.
 While we hope you take

-us up on our offer to help your body fight off the flu this season, we
+us up on our offer to help your body fight off the flu this season and

 “The flu vaccine will make me sick.”
 This is the number one reason I hear from patients refusing vaccination.

 The flu vaccine can take up to two weeks to be effective.
 We also give